Integrate asset delivery (Native)

 Sample integration code is available on GitHub.

-Build for native
+Build for Native

 Use the following steps to build Play Asset Delivery into your project’s Android App Bundle.
 You don't need to use Android Studio to perform these steps.